victorca25/traiNNer/README.md

 opencv-contrib-python-3.4.2 (test with this version, but any version of opencv3 is ok, I think)

 # Postscript
-Welcome to point out and help to fix bugs!
+Welcome to point out and help fixing bugs!

 Thanks [HongChu](https://github.com/hongchu098) who helps a lot.